SpinalHDL/VexRiscv/README.md

 ## Area usage and maximal frequency

-The following number where obtains by synthesis the CPU as toplevel without any specific synthesis option to save area or to get better maximal frequency (neutral).
+The following number where obtains by synthesis the CPU as toplevel without any specific synthesis option to save area or to get better maximal frequency (neutral).<br>
+The clock constraint is set to a unattainable value, which tends to increase the design area.<br>

 The used CPU corresponding configuration can be find in src/scala/vexriscv/demo.

 ```